dashodanger/Doom-RPG-lite/README.md

 # Versions
 Legacy - The original 1.60 version of the mod, with patches

-RPG-Lite - Current 2.x branch started by Ixcuazl
+RPG-Lite - Current 2.x branch started by Ixcuazl, with patches

 RPG-Lite-DoomRLA - DoomRLA-compatible version based off of the 2.x branch started by Solid-Head